gmboowa/TB-AMR-MTBC-Phylogenomics/README.md

 Memory: 16 GB or higher
 ```

-For larger datasets, especially when using Gubbins and IQ-TREE2, consider increasing memory and CPU allocation where possible.
+For larger datasets, especially when using Gubbins & IQ-TREE2, consider increasing memory & CPU allocation where possible.

 ## Main outputs